Choose Layer > Add Layer > Add Particle Layer... to create a new particle layer.

 The variation in particle size and maximum age.
 When this property is set to 0 all particles have the exact same size and maximum age.

 With the Z-Bias property you can move the particles a bit closer to or further away from the camera.
 For example when attaching sparkles to a text layer, you want all the particles to be rendered in front of the text.
-You can do this with a negative Z-Bias value.
+You can do this with a negative z-bias.
 But when attaching a glow effect you want all the particles to be rendered behind the text.
-You can achieve this by using a positve Z-bias value.
+You can achieve this by using a positve z-bias.